 The most challenging age to deal with at events is in between when you hold your baby and when your toddler is able to sit upright and play.
 You may wish to forgo taking your child to events at this age.
 Additional, since toddlers have very short attention spans, are impulsive, and love to be active, it is challenging to get them to sit still and be quiet at events.
 If you try to take your child to events before they are able to handle it, you are asking for frustration and failure.
 However, you know your own child best and can make the determination as to when they are ready.

-Another idea is to have a satchel of special small toys, colouring materials, and treats that are only used when your child needs to sit still and quiet at events.
+Another idea is to have a selection of special small toys, colouring materials, and treats in a dedicated bag that are only used when your child needs to sit still and quiet at events.
 Include at least ten items, or enough to keep them entertained for the length of the event.
 Remember that most toddlers get bored with an item after about five minutes.

 Limit access and use the element of surprise.
 Initially, give your child one toy at a time, switching items as your child loses interest.
 You may need to model ways to play with items.
 Try to pack some items your toddler can pair together for a new play experience.
 Your child will reach a point where they can choose and play with toys independently.

 Make sure your give your child positive reinforcement when

 they do well.
 Soft pats, hugs, and smiles can tell your toddler how pleased you

 are with their behaviour.
 After the event is over, tell them how well they did